As of writing this, it’s been two days after the 25th of December, and by now, everyone has unwrapped their gifts and enjoying them.

 Also, whenever I remember our Dad, I wonder what message he could have told me.
 He stayed with us for a year, but having lost his ability to speak, he can only nod or shake his head to say “yes” or “no”.

-I called our Dad’s last year on earth the “silent year” because, from being a conversant and outspoken person, he was reduced to communicating by sign, and that silent year made me yearn and wonder what could have been his parting message for us and me.
+I called our Dad’s last year on earth the “silent year” because, from being a conversant and outspoken person, he was reduced to communicating by sign.
+That silent year made me yearn and wonder what his parting message could be for us and me.

 As a kid, I marvelled at how Dad would speak on and on without a period to emphasise a preaching point.
-Unforgettable was one evangelistic night in Barangay (village) Malapaya, Sara, Iloilo.
+One evangelistic night in Barangay (village) Malapaya, Sara, Iloilo, was unforgettable.

 I recalled that the last time we were together was a week before the night he had a stroke.